moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 This example shows catalog for a media producer capable of sending 3 time-aligned video tracks for high definition, low definition and medium definition video qualities, along with an audio track.
-In this example the namesapce is absent, which infers that each track must inherit the namespace of the catalog.
+In this example the namespace is absent, which infers that each track must inherit the namespace of the catalog.
+Additionally this example shows the presence of the supportsDeltaUpdates flag.

 ~~~json